Partial Identification of Nonseparable Models using Binary Instruments: Introduction

 \section{Introduction}

 In this study, we examine the identification of a system of structural equations that takes the following form:

 where $Y\in\mathbb{R}$ is a scalar response variable, $X\in\mathbb{R}$ is a continuous endogenous variable, $Z \in \{0,1\}$ is a binary instrument, and $\epsilon$ and $\eta$ are unobservable scalar variables.
-For simplicity, we suppose that $X$ is a scalar variable.
-It is straightforward to extend the results to a case in which $X$ is a vector.
-This specification is nonseparable in unobservable variable $\epsilon$ and captures unobserved heterogeneity in the effect of $X$ on $Y$.
+This specification is nonseparable in the unobservable variable $\epsilon$ and captures the unobserved heterogeneity in the effect of $X$ on $Y$.
 Such models have also been considered by, for example, \cite{d2015identification} and \cite{torgovitsky2015identification}.
 For any random variable $U$ and random vector $W$, let $F_{U|W}(u|w)$ denote the conditional distribution function of $U$ conditional on $W$.
 In some places, we interchangeably use the notation $F_{U|W=w}(u)$ instead of $F_{U|W}(u|w)$.
 Let $\mathcal{X}$, $\mathcal{X}_z$, and $\mathcal{Y}_{x,z}$ denote the interiors of the support of $X$, $X|Z=z$, and $Y|X=x,Z=z$, respectively.

 \cite{d2015identification} and \cite{torgovitsky2015identification} show that $g$ is point identified when $g(x,e)$ and $h(z,v)$ are strictly increasing in $e$ and $v$ and $Z$ is independent of $(\epsilon,\eta)$.
-Their results are important for empirical analyses, in which many instruments are binary or discrete, such as the intent-to-treat in a randomized controlled experiment and quarter of birth used in \cite{angrist1991does}.
-For nonseparable models, such as (\ref{model}) with continuously distributed $X$, other nonparametric point identification results require $Z$ to be continuously distributed.
-See, for example, \cite{newey2003instrumental}, \cite{chernozhukov2007instrumental}, and \cite{imbens2009identification}.
+Their results are important for empirical analyses in which many instruments are binary or discrete, such as the intent-to-treat in a randomized controlled experiment or quarter of birth used by \cite{angrist1991does}.
+For nonparametric models with a continuously distributed $X$, several point identification results require $Z$ to be continuously distributed.
+See, for example, \cite{newey1999nonparametric} and \cite{imbens2009identification}.